Chew/ListcordRB/README.md

 Like a normal gem, run `gem install listcordrb`!

-For gemfiles, just `gem 'listcordrb'`!
-SImple!
+For Gemfiles, just `gem 'listcordrb'`!
+Simple!

 ## Usage